openlookeng/hetu-core/hetu-docs/en/develop/password-authenticator.md

 # Password Authenticator

-openLooKeng supports authentication with a username and password via a custom password authenticator that validates the credentials and creates a principal.
+openLooKeng supports authentication with a username and password through a custom password authenticator that validates the credentials and creates a principal.

 ## Implementation